Health Information and Tools > Patient Care Handouts > Potassium Test: About Your Child's Test

 How to do a potassium (K) clean-catch urine collection in children

-If the container has a lid, remove the lid and set it down with the inner surface up.
+1. Open the wipes.
+Remove the lid from the container, and set it down with the inner surface up.

-4. Ask your child to urinate into the toilet or urinal.
+7. Have your child finish urinating into the toilet or urinal.

 How to do the test

-You child's urine is collected for a period of time, such as over 4 or 24 hours.
-Your doctor will give you a large container that holds about 4 L (1 gal).
+Your child's urine is collected for a period of time, such as over 4 or 24 hours.
+Your doctor will give you a large container that holds about 4 litres (1 gallon).
+A small amount of preservative may be in the container.
 You will use the container to collect your child's urine.

-• When you child first gets up, have them urinate.
+• When your child first gets up, have them urinate.

 But don't save this urine.
 Write down the time your child urinated.